Skip to content

 Making It Stick

-Want to go deeper?
-Our in-person workshops include experiments like these plus guided discussion that helps students understand the scientific concepts behind the reactions.
-Check our workshops page for upcoming sessions.
+Our workshops include experiments like these plus guided discussion that helps students understand the science behind the reactions.